ignc-research/arena-tools/README.md

 2. To convert the 2D maps into 3D Gazebo worlds:
 ![Screenshot from 2021-10-25 23-42-46](https://user-images.githubusercontent.com/41898845/138775328-6609cd98-cf5f-4942-aa3d-bcf9314a5714.png)
 Press the button **Convert existing maps into Gazebo worlds** and all of the maps in subfolder map_ will be automatically converted into Gazebo worlds, as well as their respective Pedsim scene obstacles file will be generated and placed under **simulator_setup/scenarios/ped_scenarios/map_{i}.xml**.
+\
+When you see an output as in the following in your terminal, the worlds have been successfully converted to gazebo maps and you can close the map-generator interface.
+    ```txt
+    Loaded map in /home/usr/catkin_ws/src/arena-rosnav-3D/simulator_setup/maps/map4/map.yaml with metadata:
+    {'image': 'map4.png', 'resolution': 0.5, 'origin': [0.0, 0.0, 0.0], 'negate': 0, 'occupied_thresh': 0.65, 'free_thresh': 0.196}
+    Lossy conversion from int64 to uint8.
+Range [0, 255].
+Convert image to uint8 prior to saving to suppress this warning.
+    Writing scene in /home/usr/catkin_ws/src/arena-rosnav-3D/simulator_setup/scenarios/ped_scenarios/map4.xml...
+    Done.
+    ```
 Now all of the maps can be used in Gazebo, have a look at [arena-rosnav-3D](https://github.com/ignc-research/arena-rosnav-3D/blob/main/docs/Usage.md) for more information.

 >**NOTE**